grabbou/ai-agent-framework/README.md

 })
 ```

-In the above example, we're passing entire message history to the new agent, including original request and all the work done by the previous agent.
+In the example above, we're passing the entire message history to the new agent, including the original request and all the work done by any previous agent.
 It is up to you to decide how much of the history to pass to the new agent.

 ## Providers